 Working with Websites

 - Working with websites the rules slightly change to those set for printing.
 If you are wondering about different image files like JPG, PNG, GIF, and SVG, just know that on a website you are most likely to use a JPEG (JPG) or a PNG format.
 Choosing the best file format for websites is very important, we have tested various file formats from many different file formats available, we have selected the four main file formats that best suit a dynamic responsive website as follows: JPEG, PNG, SVG and GIF, all of which contain a lossy or lossless compression.
 Also noting that images should always be not less than 300dpi and for any CMYK images or logos to be converted to RGB for clear dynamic online resolution.
 If in doubt please do not hesitate to contact us for more information or design advice.

 - For best results, it is not recommended to create content text in a bitmap programme such as Photoshop.
 You can import your bitmaps into Illustrator or CorelDraw and overtype the text as vectors so that the text appears sharp and clear.
 Pixelated text is very unattractive and not acceptable in any printed project.
 It is always recommended to convert your text to curves, paths or outlines otherwise matching the required font type becomes very difficult.

-Before uploading your artwork: please ensure you have supplied this in a print ready format: High resolution JPG or PDF with 3mm bleed and 3mm internal margins.
+Before uploading your artwork: please ensure you have supplied this in a print-ready format: High-resolution JPG or PDF with 3mm bleed and 3mm internal margins.
 Please Click Here to upload your artwork.
-Alternatively, if you want to send your artwork directly to our team, please forward to email@example.com quoting your job number in the subject line.
+Alternatively, if you want to send your artwork directly to our team, please forward it to email@example.com quoting your job number in the subject line.
 Don’t have suitable artwork?
 Let our designers help you with that!
 Contact us for more information.